jitterted/yacht-tdd/README.md

     * Clear their "scoreboard"
 * Start Yacht Game
     1. Roll Dice
-    1. Choose a category for scoring
+    2. Choose a category for scoring
-    1. Update score
+    3. Update score
-    1. Repeat from 1. until no categories are left unassigned
+    4. Repeat from 1. until no categories are left unassigned
-    1. Show final score
+    5. Show final score

+## Related Projects

+### Vue

+The Vue (2.x) front-end repository is at: https://github.com/jitterted/vue-yacht

+### JavaFX/TornadoFX

+A desktop app version is at: https://github.com/jitterted/tornado-yacht

 ## Done